Skip to content

 /help - Show available commands

-Commands from plugins are grouped under the plugin name so you can quickly find what's available.
+Commands from plugins are grouped under their plugin ID (in brackets) so you can quickly find what's available.

 /unstuck